The 2018 HIMAs Board

-Sherri Currie, Maggie’s niece.
-Currently working in the health care field.
-Enjoys the great outdoors, misses walks/hikes with Maggie.
-Loves to take pictures of nature, mostly flowers.
-Pleased to have Maggie’s name carried on with the HIMA’s and the award winners.
-She would be most proud!
-She was a talented woman who knew how to get a message out/across.
+Sherri Hewitt-Currie is Maggie Hughes’ niece.
+Sherri currently works in health care, enjoys the great outdoors, loves to take pictures of nature (Mostly flowers!) and misses walking and hiking with her Aunt Maggie.
+Sherri is pleased to have Maggie’s name and legacy carry on with the HIMA’s and the award winners.
+Maggie would be proud!
+Maggie was a multi-talented woman who knew how to get her message out and across.

 Tracee Lee-Holloway is an arts advocate and creative community builder here in Hamilton.
 A 2015 Hamilton Arts Award nominee for Arts Innovation, Tracee is also the founder of Think Tank Tuesday with Tracee (a 50 weeks a year meetup now in it’s 6th year.)
 A fervent supporter of the grassroots arts and music scene, she can be found every month documenting Artcrawl and everyday on all the usual social media channels.

 Lyla Miklos is an award winning activist, broadcast journalist, creative, education worker, lay chaplain, publicist, and special events organizer.
 A Mohawk College Radio Broadcasting (1997) and Broadcast Journalism (1998) graduate, she was named an Alumni of Distinction in 2003.
 Lyla is a Hamilton Woman of the Year in Communications (2003) and a Hamilton Pride Citizen of the Year (2007).
 Lyla hosts Centre Stage on 101.5 FM The Hawk and owns Lyla-The Publicist.
 In 2016 Lyla won a Maggie for Best Arts & Culture Journalist.